Admissions and Transfer Center

 The Admissions Office and Transfer Center are part of Enrollment Management Services (D-130), and assist prospective undergraduate students with the process of applying for admission and learning more about opportunities at Northeastern Illinois University.
 Admissions Counselors review admission requirements and procedures, discuss academic programs, and explain how transfer credits apply toward university degree requirements.
 For more information, contact the Admissions Office at (773) 442-4050 or visit our website at Admissions.

-Factors considered in evaluating an undergraduate applicant for admission to Northeastern include: the high school program of study, GPA, and standardized test scores.
+Factors considered in evaluating an undergraduate applicant for admission to Northeastern include: an applicant's GPA and standardized test scores.
 A non-refundable application fee of $30 must be submitted with all applications.
 Applications received without the required fee will not be processed.

 Admission Requirements and Application Procedures